 Not only will Pagenaud or Power end up the 2016 Verizon IndyCar Series champion, Helio Castroneves will battle to swipe third in the points from reigning champion Scott Dixon.
-Castroneves, who was fastest in both Practice 1 and Practice 2 on Friday to kick off the weekend, has the opportunity to make it a Team Penske 1-2-3 atop the final points standings for the year.

-Even if Dixon successfully hangs onto third in the points in Target’s last race supporting his No. 9 Chevrolet, the weekend will be a positive one for Team Penske as The Captain is set to claim his 14th open-wheel championship.
+Even if Dixon successfully hangs onto third in the points in Target’s last race supporting his No. 9 car, the weekend will be a positive one for Team Penske as The Captain is set to claim his 14th open-wheel championship.